 This posts discusses the process I used on a recent app build project I was working on.
 My hope is by laying out this journey, it will help someone, somewhere, at some point with their planning and delivery of an app.

 Remote controls as a general rule, suck.
 They tend to be overcomplicated for the actual tasks a user requires 98% of the time.
 A landscape of plastic with a billion little plastic houses popping out leading users to invent innovative hacks to solve the situation.
 See below.

 — Ryan Kelly (@RKellyUX) July 29, 2014

-Now, I’m a big fan of Apple but even I suffer from frustration over this thing.
-The 4th Gen Apple TV remote can be an annoying remote in ways it’s predecessor simply never achieved.
-This remote is so symmetrical and it’s surface so very sensitive that every time you pick up the remote inevitably you pick it up the wrong way round triggering the touch surface and sending your timeline scrubber wildly screaming its way to the conclusion of what you were watching.
-Again, I’m not the only one tearing out hair clumps about this:
+I’m a big fan of Apple but even I suffer from frustration over this thing.
+Not the amount of buttons here, this is perfect.
+The inclusion of volume and power controls for the TV again a great usability win.
+But the 4th Gen Apple TV remote can be an annoying remote in ways it’s predecessor with button based direction navigation simply never achieved.
+This remote is so symmetrical and it’s touch surface so very sensitive that every time you pick up the remote, inevitably you pick it up the wrong way round.
+Triggering the touch surface and sending your timeline scrubber wildly screaming its way to the conclusion of what you were watching.

 My new killer Apple accessory: I put an asparagus band around the bottom half so we know which end to pick up: pic.twitter.com/EB6OEx6K6T